Sotiriou Wilmowski Logo

 If you’re reeling from the immense pain of surviving a truck accident or the loss of a loved one in a large truck accident, you need to understand your legal options.
 Although securing compensation can’t undo the damage caused by the incident, it can be an invaluable resource in your journey toward recovery.

-Tom Wilmowski has unique experience in helping the victims of trucking accidents get the outcomes they deserve in court.
-Call or text our law firm at 314-860-1644 or reach out through our online contact form to schedule a free case evaluation.
+Truck accident law firm Sotiriou Wilmowski has unique experience in helping the victims of trucking accidents get the outcomes they deserve in court.
+Call our law firm at 314-925-1000 or reach out through our contact form to schedule a free case evaluation.

 Like car accidents, there is an endless variety when it comes to the different types of truck accident lawsuits pursued on a day-to-day basis.
 In the fifteen years that our team of personal injury lawyers has served, we’ve seen countless examples.
 Below are a few of the more common situations we’ve seen play out in court.